seapagan/pyBlog/README.md

 - Disable Django's own admin in Production mode - (completely - the admin app and urls are not even loaded). `This is already done`, though I may want to add the ability for certain trusted IP to still access if needed.
-- Implement code minimization and tidy up the CSS, probably refactor as PostCSS
+- Tidy up the CSS, probably refactor as PostCSS and compress css/js

 ### Good to Have